Weinstein neighbourhood theorems for stratified subspaces: Introduction

-Given a singular Lagrangian configuration in a general symplectic manifold that is intrinsically diffeomorphic to a ``visible Lagrangian'' $L$ in some almost toric symplectic manifold, we can use the normal form theorem to identify its neighbourhood with a model neighbourhood of $L$.
+In a general symplectic manifold, given a singular Lagrangian subspace that is intrinsically diffeomorphic to a ``visible Lagrangian'' $L$ in some almost toric symplectic manifold, we can use the symplectic normal form theorem to identify its neighbourhood with a model neighbourhood of $L$.
 Within the model neighbourhood, ``almost toric manipulations'' such as node sliding can be performed, then pulled back to the original manifold.
 This generalizes the construction in \cite{brendel2024semi}, where $L=L_{dpq}$, and \cite[Section~4]{PASCALEFF2020106850}, where $L$ is a mutation configuration.

-In the cases where $M$ is a del Pezzo surface or toric, Pascaleff and Tonkonog \cite[Theorems~1.2 and 5.7]{PASCALEFF2020106850} relate the disc potentials of a monotone Lagrangian torus $L_1$ and its mutation $L_2$.
-To this end they use \cite[Theorem~1.1]{PASCALEFF2020106850}, which reduces the question of matching their disc potentials in $M$ to the question of a non-vanishing Lagrangian Floer cohomology within a Liouville domain $U\subset M$ containing both Lagrangians, such that $L_1,L_2\subset U$ are exact.
+Pascaleff and Tonkonog \cite{PASCALEFF2020106850} give a wall-crossing formula relating the disc potentials of a monotone Lagrangian torus $L_1$ and its mutation $L_2$.
+Their main tool is \cite[Theorem~1.1]{PASCALEFF2020106850}, which reduces the question of matching their disc potentials in $M$ to the question of a non-vanishing Lagrangian Floer cohomology within a Liouville domain $U\subset M$ containing both Lagrangians, such that $L_1,L_2\subset U$ are exact.
+Contrariwise, Chanda~\cite{chanda2024bohrsommerfeld} proves a wall-crossing formula using neck stretching techniques.
 In \Cref{question:Liouville_domain} we ask whether our construction, around Lagrangian stratified subspaces, admits a structure of a Liouville domain.
-In \Cref{question:Lagrangian_skeleton} we ask if furthermore, such structure can have the Lagrangian stratified subspace as its Lagrangian skeleton.
-Positive answers to these questions would render \cite[Theorem~1.1]{PASCALEFF2020106850} applicable to the new mutations described above.
+In \Cref{question:Lagrangian_skeleton} we furthermore ask whether it admits a structure of a Liouville domain whose Lagrangian skeleton is the given Lagrangian subspace.
+Positive answers to these questions would render the technique of \cite[Theorem~1.1]{PASCALEFF2020106850} applicable to our neighbourhoods.
+For conical mutation configurations, this might enable an alternative proof for the wall-crossing formula of Chanda.
+Moreover, the technique might give rise to wall-crossing type statements for the ``almost toric manipulations'' discussed above.